xu8533/ssg2srx/README.md

 # ssg2srx

-a perl program of translate ssg config to srx config;
+a perl program of translate ssg config to srx config

-usage;
+usage:
 perl ssg2srx.pl <your ssg file>